Academy maniacs: Inclination to kill

-At the court hearing on 6 March 2013, Lytkin declared that Anoufriev did not incline him to commit crimes, in response to which Anoufriev said: "I will go crazy with this person".
+At the court hearing on March 6, 2013, Lytkin declared that Anoufriev did not incline him to commit crimes, in response to which Anoufriev said: "I will go crazy with this person".
 After the announcement of the sentence, one of the surviving victims, Nina Kuzmina, said:

 Among the investigators there was an opinion that in the pair "Anoufriev-Lytkin", Anoufriev was a "think tank" and "ideological inspirer", and Lytkin was the "performer", since it was established that all knife wounds were made by Lytkin.
 But during the arrest, Anoufriev called Lytkin a leader and instigator in an interview with CM Number One.
 The "Boomer" mentioned above, at the trial, said that Anoufriev was "too flawed" to be a leader.
 In his words, once their group attacked a group of Caucasians, but Anoufriev didn't show his worth and fled.
 However, it was later established that most of the first strikes were delivered by Lytkin.
 After the verdict was passed, investigator Maxim Khomyak said: "These teenagers are locked on each other, because they fit together perfectly.
 Anoufriev is a leader who wanted to be understood at a glance.
 Lytkin is a performer who dreamed of approval and recognition."

 Chronology of attacks

-While searching for victims, Anoufriev and Lytkin walked the same way—from the "State University" stop to the "Akademgorodok" every day, from 6pm to 10pm.
-They missed five, ten or twenty people in search for a victim that was suitable for them.
-It happened that they walked like this for a week and did not attack anyone.
+While searching for victims, Anoufriev and Lytkin walked the same way—from the "State University" stop to the "Akademgorodok" every day, from 6 p.m. to 10 p.m.
+They often passed by as many as twenty people while looking for a victim that was suitable for them.
+For the first week of these walks, they did not attack anyone.
 As the investigator Yevgeny Karchevsky stated at the trial, "this was the urge [in which] they listened to their inner voice."
 For the killings, the Molotochniki chose to attack either in the late evening, night, or early morning, taking advantage of the fact that their mothers worked at night.
 Mallets, hammers, and baseball bats were used as murder weapons, as well as knives.
-During interrogation, Anoufriev admitted that he had dealt the first blows primarily, while Lytkin first began to mock the corpses.
+During interrogation, Anoufriev admitted that he had dealt the first blows, while Lytkin was the first to mutilate the corpses.
 They finished off the victims together, inflicting anywhere from 15 to 20 blows.
 Since Anoufriev and Lytkin always attacked from behind, all the survivors of the "Molotochniki" could not tell the investigators any specific details that could immediately expose the criminals, because all of them at best saw them only briefly and did not even remember their voices.
 And although at court they recalled the same signs of the attackers and recognized that Anoufriev and Lytkin were very similar to them, they couldn't definitely recognize them.